fredhamster/feisty_meow/readme.txt

 This is the "feisty meow® concerns" codebase top folder.

+For information on building the source code, see the file "building.txt".

 ####

 Feisty Meow Concerns Ltd. is a small software shop that concentrates on